AchrafKassioui/Learning-iOS-Dev/README.md

 rm -rf ~/Library/Developer/Xcode/DerivedData
 ```

-Xcode code should be able to build the project again.
+Xcode should be able to build the project again.

 ## App Lifecycle